-SEARCHES: Checks carried out by the Buyers Solicitor on the day the sale closes to confirm that the Seller has not, for example, attempted to sell the property to another buyer, remortgage the property or gone bankrupt.
+SEARCHES: Checks carried out by the Buyer's Solicitor on the day the sale closes to confirm that you have not, for example, attempted to sell the property to another buyer, remortgage the property or gone bankrupt.

-A Buyers Solicitor will sometimes have to carry out searches before the Contract is signed e.g. (a) a licensing search in the purchase of a pub or (b) in the case of a new house a Companies Office search against the Builder if stage monies are to be released.
+A Buyer's Solicitor will sometimes have to carry out searches before the Contract is signed e.g. (a) a licensing search in the purchase of a pub or (b) in the case of a new property a Companies Office search against the Builder if stage monies are to be released.